 Where relevant, we may ask you to indicate how you would like to receive any offers, marketing and promotional information (e.g. via email or regular mail) and whether you would be willing to participate in surveys.
 Once you have indicated your preferences, you can always change them.

-In certain circumstances, your consent may be implied by you (e.g. where communications are required to fulfil your requests and/or where you have volunteered information for use by us).
-In other cases, we may seek your consent expressly in accordance with applicable laws (e.g. where the information collected is regarded to be Sensitive Personal).
+In certain circumstances, your consent may be implied by you (e.g. where communications are required to fulfil your requests or where you have volunteered information for use by us).
+In other cases, we may seek your consent expressly following applicable laws (e.g. where the information collected is regarded to be Sensitive Personal).

 We will aim to provide this free of charge, in a machine-readable format, within 30 days from your application.